kfchou/kfchou.github.io/_posts/2025-08-03-pydantic-ecosystem.md

 FastAPI's success proved that Pydantic wasn't just a validation library—it was a new way of thinking about data contracts in applications.
 This pattern would influence how developers approached everything from microservices to machine learning pipelines.

-## The LLM Revolution: Instructor (2023)
+## [Instructor](https://python.useinstructor.com/): Data Validation for LLMs (2023)

 ### Bringing Structure to AI

 The explosion of Large Language Models in 2023 created a new challenge: how do you reliably extract structured data from AI models that output unpredictable text?
-Jason Liu, recognizing this gap, created Instructor to bridge the worlds of AI and structured data validation.
+Instructor was born to help developers extract structured data from LLMs.

+> Built on top of Pydantic, Instructor provides type-safe data extraction with automatic validation, retries, and streaming support.
+Whether you're using OpenAI's GPT models, Anthropic's Claude, Google's Gemini, open source models with Ollama, DeepSeek, or any of 15+ supported providers, Instructor ensures your LLM outputs are always structured and validated.

 Instructor's genius was recognizing that Pydantic models were the perfect contract for AI outputs.
 Instead of fighting with JSON parsing and hoping for consistent formats, developers could define their expected structure and let Instructor handle the complexity of AI integration.